duckShooter/orange_gi/README.md

 ---
 ## __Running The Application__
 With Tomcat running, I'm assuming you're on localhost and Tomcat is configured to run on port 8080 (the default)
-then you can access the application throw `localhost:8080/toy_store/`
+then you can access the application via `localhost:8080/toy_store/`

 * ### __Authentication__
     As I mentioned above, all API calls will require authentication